These days, the game fits the name.

 ▪ Should’ve Been MVP: Oakland LB Rod Martin, three interceptions.

-Oakland quarterback Jim Plunkett proved that sometimes, it’s the company you keep that determines your success.
+Oakland quarterback Jim Plunkett proved that sometimes, it’s the company you keep.

 Battered behind bad offensive lines in New England and San Francisco, Plunkett spent his first 33 games in Oakland as a little used backup.
 Inserted after an injury to starter Dan Pastorini in the fifth game of 1980, Plunkett showed he still had the arm that made him 1971’s No. 1 overall draft pick out of nearby Stanford.
 The Raiders went from 2-3 to 11-5 and an AFC wild card playoff slot.